danilocurvelo/imd0030-20242/lessons/isomorphism.md

 {% include video.html src="https://www.youtube.com/embed/q7sfCkdrtEs?start=217" aspect_ratio="16/9" %}

-The **left-leaning red-black (LLRB) tree** data structure is exactly the same as left-leaning BSTs except "glue" edges (representing 3-nodes) are colored red.
-The red versus black edge coloring is only used to help us distinguish between 2-nodes and 3-nodes.
+The **left-leaning red-black (LLRB) tree** data structure is exactly the same as left-leaning BSTs except "glue" edges connecting 3-nodes (in the corresponding 2-3 tree) are colored red.
 Red edges help us immediately tell which nodes are part of a 3-node in the _corresponding 2-3 tree_.

 1-1 correspondence
 : The idea that every 2-3 tree has a unique LLRB tree associated with it, and vice versa.
 We can convert back and forth between any 2-3 tree and its unique left-leaning red-black tree.